shrutikajha2603/OASS/readme.md

-## AI Ecommerce: A Seamless Shopping Experience Powered by the AI Stack, Redux Toolkit, and Material UI
+## AI Shop: A Seamless AI Based Shopping System Powered by the AI Stack, Redux Toolkit, and Material UI

-**AI Ecommerce** is a full-stack application designed to transform your online shopping experience.
+**AI Shop** is a full-stack application designed to transform your online shopping experience.
 Built with the AI stack (MongoDB, Express.js, React, Node.js), it leverages Redux Toolkit for efficient state management and Material UI for a sleek, user-friendly interface.
 This project offers a robust platform for both users and admins, packed with essential features for a seamless experience.

 ![ecommerce-homepage](https://github.com/RishiBakshii/AI-ecommerce/blob/main/frontend/src/assets/images/front.png?raw=true)
 <!-- ![ecommerce-banner](https://github.com/RishiBakshii/AI-ecommerce/blob/main/frontend/src/assets/images/banner4.jpg?raw=true) -->